Black-Box Detection of Language Model Watermarks: Introduction

+\paragraph{Watermark detectability} The other key motivation of these distribution-preserving watermarks has been their inherently implied \textit{undetectability}, which ideally makes it \textit{``impossible for users to discern [whether a watermark has been applied]''}~\citep{unbiased}, resulting in a \textit{``stealthy watermark, [i.e., one whose presence is hard to distinguish from an unwatermarked LM via sampling]''}~\citep{dipmark}.
+Such focus on undetectability in prior work raises the following research question:

+Surprisingly, while this question concerns an increasingly popular property of LLM watermarks, and was raised as practically relevant in prior works such as~\citet{markmy} and~\citet{orzamir}, it has remained unanswered for any of the most popular families of LLM watermarking schemes.

-\paragraph{This work: practical black-box watermark detection} In this work, for the first time, we comprehensively investigate the question of watermark detection in practical real-world settings.
+\paragraph{This work: practical black-box watermark detection} In this work, for the first time, we comprehensively study the question of watermark detection in practical real-world settings.
 Faithful to how LLMs are exposed in current public deployments, we assume a minimal setting in which the adversary cannot control any input parameters (\eg temperature, sampling strategy) apart from the prompt $q$, and does not receive any additional information (\eg log-probabilities) apart from the instruction-tuned model's textual response $y$.
 In this setting, the goal of the adversary is to identify if the model is watermarked and determine which scheme was used.
+As shown in recent work, this information can also enable stronger attacks on the watermark such as removal or spoofing~\citep{sadasivan,ws,strengths, mip_stealing}. \reb{We explore the practical implications of watermark detection in \cref{app:practical_implications}.}

-To this end, we propose rigorous and principled statistical tests for the black-box detection of seven scheme variants of the three most prominent watermark families.
+To achieve this goal, we propose rigorous and principled statistical tests for black-box detection of seven scheme variants of the three most prominent watermark families.
 Our tests, illustrated in~\cref{fig:overview}, are based on fundamental properties of the three respective scheme families: Red-Green (\cref{ssec:method:kgw}), Fixed-Sampling (\cref{ssec:method:stanford}), and Cache-Augmented (\cref{ssec:method:unbiased}) watermarks.
 In our extensive experimental evaluation, we find that in practice, both distribution-modifying as well as distribution-preserving schemes are \emph{easily detectable} by our tests, even in the most restricted black-box setting.
-Highlighting their practicality, we further test several real-world LLM deployments (\textsc{GPT4}, \textsc{Claude 3}, \textsc{Gemini 1.0 Pro}) and detect no watermarks, suggesting that watermark deployment at this scale is an ongoing challenge.
+Highlighting the practicality of our tests, we show how they can be directly applied to several real-world black box LLM deployments (\textsc{GPT4}, \textsc{Claude 3}, \textsc{Gemini 1.0 Pro}) at very little cost.